schadokar/simple-ejs-app/README.md

 This project is scaffolding project which can be used as a template.

+> :warning: The Login details are not saving anywhere.

+# App setup

+- Install nodejs and npm in your machine if not installed.
+- Install dependencies `npm install`
+- Run the application `npm run start`

+Check the application at `localhost:3000` on browser.

 ## About me

 I am Shubham Chadokar and you can check my work [@schadokar](https://schadokar.dev).